6 steps to help you start a company travel policy

 Commented Reker, “If the stars are aligned and you have all those stakeholders onboard and supporting you, I would give it four to six months.”

-By setting clear objectives at the start, involving key stakeholders in the process, and setting in place a continuous communication and feedback loop, your travel policy will serve as the foundation of a company travel program that supports management objectives and keeps your travelers safe and happy.
+By setting clear objectives at the start, involving key stakeholders in the process, and setting in place a continuous communication and feedback loop, your travel policy will serve as the foundation of a company travel program that supports management objectives and keeps your business travelers safe and happy.